PhD Cornell University, 2012

 Nineteenth and twentieth-century French literature; Postcolonial studies; Polynesian studies; Visual culture

 My work is concerned with the ways in which literature and art have been used as tools to shape racial, social, and sexual minorities in the French Colonial Empire.
-It has appeared in Labyrinthe, Nineteenth-Century French Studies, Romance Notes, Women in French Studies, Nineteenth-Century Contexts, and MLN.* My current book-length project is tentatively entitled Postcarding the Other: Polynesia and the Nineteenth-Century French Imagination.
+It has appeared in, among others, Nineteenth-Century French Studies, Nineteenth-Century Contexts, MLN, Nottingham French Studies and Dix-Neuf, Journal of the Society of Dix-neuviémistes.* My current book-length project is tentatively entitled Postcarding the Other: Polynesia and the Nineteenth-Century French Imagination.